ljsinclair/featurebase-docs/docs/community/com-ingest/com-ingest-source-kafka-static.md

 * Array indexing is not supported
 * Errors are returned if a value is missing from the `path`
-* Missing values can be ignored by adding the `--allow-missing-fields` flag when using `molecula-consumer-kafka-static`
+* Missing values can be ignored by adding the `--allow-missing-fields` flag when using `./molecula-consumer-kafka-static`

 ### `type` data types